-- 1. The Authorities to this Deed have by their respective Executive Cabinets and by virtue of Section 102 (1) of the Local Government Act 1972 the Local Government Act 2000 the Local Authorities (Arrangements for the Discharge of Functions) (England) Regulations 2000 and all and every power enabling them agreed and resolved to constitute a Joint Committee to exercise the powers which each of the Authorities hereto might respectively have exercised by virtue of the Cremation Acts 1902 and 1952 for the provision running maintenance and management of the existing Crematorium at Bramcote within the Borough of Broxtowe which is more particularly described in paragraph 1 below - 2.
+- 1. The Authorities to this Agreement have by their respective Executive Cabinets and by virtue of Section 102 (1) of the Local Government Act 1972 the Local Government Act 2000 the Local Authorities (Arrangements for the Discharge of Functions) (England) Regulations 2000 and all and every power enabling them agreed and resolved to constitute a Joint Committee to exercise the powers which each of the Authorities hereto might respectively have exercised by virtue of the Cremation Acts 1902 and 1952 for the provision maintenance and management of the Bereavement Services at Bramcote Crematorium within the Borough of Broxtowe which is more particularly described in paragraph 1 below - 2.
 The said Authorities now wish to constitute the said Joint Committee on the terms set out below and to the intent that the Deeds of Agreement between the said Authorities and dated 15 July 1976, 30 July 2001 and 1 September 2006 shall forthwith cease to have any effect

-NOW in pursuance of the said agreement and the respective resolutions and in consideration of these presents THIS DEED WITNESSES as follows:
+NOW in pursuance of the said Agreement and in consideration of these presents THIS AGREEMENT WITNESSES as follows:

-- 1. Definitions and interpretation - 1.1 In this agreement the following expressions have the meanings set out below, unless the context otherwise requires:

-"Authority" either Broxtowe or Erewash and "Authorities" shall be construed accordingly

-"Annual Meeting" the annual meeting of the Joint Committee held each year in accordance with paragraph 7.2 of this agreement

-"Blue Land" land forming part of the Crematorium Site and shown shaded blue on the Plan

-"Chief Executive" he head of an Authority's paid service being the person designated as such under Section 4 of the Local Government and Housing Act 1989 day of
+- 1. Definitions and interpretation - 1.1 In this Agreement the following expressions have the meanings set out below, unless the context otherwise requires: - "Authority" either Broxtowe or Erewash and "Authorities" shall be construed accordingly - "Annual Meeting" the annual meeting of the Joint Committee held each year in accordance with paragraph 7.2 of this Agreement - "Bereavement Services" the services related to the provision, maintenance and management of Bramcote Crematorium - "Blue Land" land forming part of the Crematorium Site and shown shaded blue on the Plan - "Chief Executive" the head of an Authority's paid service being the person designated as such under Section 4 of the Local Government and Housing Act 1989 day of

-"Clerk" the person appointed by virtue of paragraph 16.1 to carry out certain duties allocated by this agreement
+"Clerk" the person appointed by virtue of paragraph 16.1 to carry out certain duties allocated by this Agreement or one of the Clerk's nominated deputies in the case of absence or illness